The following article is presented in collaboration with market experts at BKForex. To download in PDF format, click here.

 The big news focus into the Fall is the massive revamp of Ethereum that is meant to make the protocol actually useful (i.e., cheap and fast).
 But the vaunted move from Proof of Work to Proof of Stake is of course rife with risk as any slight flaw in code could wreak havoc on the ecosystem, make it vulnerable to fraud and destroy the long-term goodwill that has been built up.

 Still, the promise of a lighter more flexible programmable protocol has certainly sparked the imagination of the crypto bulls and ETHUSD has performed considerably better than BTCUSD.
 There is even a strong fundamental argument to be made that ETHUSD could become the standard of the industry and overtake BTCUSD in capitalization should Vitalyk’s bold bet pay off.
 That’s why ETHUSD is the asset worth watching in the crypto space and should the fork work, ETH could clear the 2,000 level and be off to the races.

 Is the dollar rally overdone?
 You betcha.
 Does that mean it’s time to get short the buck?
 Nope.

-The greenback has seen one the greatest rallies in the history of FX and if we know anything about FX trends it’s that they tend to run far beyond rhyme and reason.
-The dollar is benefiting from a variety of reasons, not the least of which is that the U.S. is the best positioned region to avoid two of the biggest risks on the macro landscape — soaring energy costs and rolling COVID lockdowns.
+The greenback has seen one of the greatest rallies in the history of FX and if we know anything about FX trends it’s that they tend to run far beyond rhyme and reason.
+The dollar is benefiting from a variety of reasons, not the least of which is that the U.S. is the best-positioned region to avoid two of the biggest risks on the macro landscape — soaring energy costs and rolling COVID lockdowns.

 The relatively benign US economic landscape has allowed the Fed to be more hawkish, thus creating very positive carry spreads against the rest of the G7 universe.
 Witness USDJPY, which is still holding on to negative yields.
 It’s easy to see why the pair is at multi-decade highs.